tastyigniter/ti-ext-translate/docs/index.md

 }
 ```

 You can also translate models on other extensions by adding extending the model class within your extension class `boot` method.
-Here is an example of how to translate the `Category` model from the `Igniter.Cart` extension:
+Here is an example of how to translate the `Igniter\Local\Models\Category` model from the `Igniter.Cart` extension:

 ```php
 use Igniter\Cart\Models\Category;